 Nicknamed honeycomb, functions in moving ingested feed into the rumen or into the omasum and regurgitation of partially chewed food during rumination.
+Has very thick walls, traps foreign objects

-Large, hollow, muscular compartment that almost entirely fills the left side of the abdomen, functions in storage, soaking, mixing and microbial fermentation, and acts to absorb some specific nutrients.
+Large, hollow, muscular compartment that almost entirely fills the left side of the abdomen, functions in storage, soaking, mixing and microbial fermentation, and acts to absorb some specific nutrients

 Nicknamed "many plies" or butcher's Bible, reduces particle size and removes water.
+It is located on the right side.